 Staytions include high safety standards, and provides clean, distraction-free accommodations designed and stocked with home away from home amenities.

 Guests may also spend time in the resource room, equipped with informative multimedia material so that they may learn about self-care techniques to diminish stress and feelings of despair.
 Additional information, with topics on how to best support the vet, includes: connecting the veteran with the benefits they have earned, diversion programs, re-entry training, and much more.

-Today that home is a Valor Village residence.
+Today that home (Mirador on the Road) is a Valor Village residence.
 Our commitment to preserving its original architectural features honors the legacy of the generations of veterans who upheld the family's time-honored tradition of military service.
 Over 100 family members served, two of whom were POWs.

 The peaceful location is enhanced by the tranquil water view.
 What better respite spot for powering-up than the house that bravery built?

 Military family members have waited, worried and sacrificed in the shadows.
 When factors resulting in incarceration disrupts their veteran's transition home, Valor Village helps to keep the "family first" circle unbroken, as together they courageously overcome challenges of the present to secure a fulfilling future.